gardener/landscaper/docs/guided-tour/error-handling/delete-error/README.md

 ## Delete the Target and the Installation

-In the next step, we will delete the target `my-cluster`:
+In the next step, delete the target `my-cluster`:

 ```shell
 kubectl delete target -n example my-cluster